Click on a letter above to view the list of gems.

 Webmineral.com

 Topaz is an abundant and popular gem available in a wide variety of colors.
 Natural colors include colorless, pale to medium blue, pale greenish, yellow, golden brown, beige, champagne, orange, pale to deep pink and, rarely, red.
 Many other colors, including the popular deep blue, have been created by heating and irradiating Topaz.
 These colors have been given commercial names such as London Blue, Swiss Blue and Sky Blue.
 Treated Topaz is also available in shades of green from Teal Green to Emerald Green.
-Another Topaz treatment is to put a chemical coating on the surface of a faceted gem resulting in a rainbow of colors.
+Another Topaz treatment is to put a very thin titanium coating on the pavillion of a faceted gem resulting in a rainbow of colors.
 This gem goes by the commercial name of Mystic Topaz.

 Very large Topaz crystals have been found weighing hundreds of pounds.
 These crystals are often very gemmy and have produced faceted gems of up to 20,000 carats!
 Possibly the largest faceted gemstone in the world is a light blue Topaz (treated) from Brazil weighing 21,327 carats cut in an emerald shape called the Brazilian Princess.
 Many of the other colors of natural Topaz (yellow, orange, pink, red) are found as much smaller crystals.
 Natural orange Topaz is oftern called "Imperial" or "Precious" Topaz.